andrewdalpino/DataLoader-PHP/README.md

 - Storage layer agnostic (use with Redis, MySQL, MongoDB, a REST endpoint, anything you want)
 - Framework agnostic

-### Performance
-The `InMemoryCollection` used by DataLoader essentially implements a hash table under the hood which means Buffer and Cache lookups are done in `O(1)` time.
-This data structure has been tested to perform 1000 single inserts + 100 single reads in 0.0005 seconds or less.

 ## Installation
 Install DataLoader PHP using composer:
 ```sh